yasharora102/CineBot/README.md

   ```

 ## 🧱 Stages
-   - **Stage 1:** Fetching Movie Data from the OMDB API and displaying it to telegram chatbox.
+   - **Stage 1:** Fetching Movie Data from the OMDB API and displaying it to the Telegram chatbox.

       - 3 TODOs from 1.1 to 1.3.